 This adjustment of weights is also called the correction of the weights.
 There are two methods: Forward Propagation and Backward Propagation to correct the betas or the weights to reach the convergence.
 We will go into the depth of each of these techniques; however, before that lets’ close the loop of what the neural net does after estimating the betas.

 The next step on the ladder of computation of output is to apply a transformation on these linear equations.
-As we have a neural net related to classification at hand, how will this linear equation be applied in the cases when the output is to be categorized in classes?
+As we have a neural net related to classification at hand, how will this linear equation apply when categorizing the output into classes?

-For a binary classification problem, we know that Sigmoid is needed to transform the linear equation to a nonlinear equation.
+For a binary classification problem, we need Sigmoid to transform the linear equation into a nonlinear equation.
 In case you are not sure why we use Sigmoid to transform a linear equation to a nonlinear equation, then would suggest refreshing the logistic regression.

 For a particular node, the transformation is as follows: